truemedian/luvit-import/README.md

 ## Usage

+Add to your dependencies with `lit install truemedian/import`.

-Add the following code to the top of your luvit entrypoint (The file you pass to luvit on the commandline).
+Then add the following code to the top of your luvit entrypoint (The file you pass to luvit on the commandline).

 ```lua
 _G.require = require